 If the conversation makes you uncomfortable, say so.
 “I’m not comfortable having this conversation.”
 Others will respect your honesty and increase their trust in you.

 Have a couple of phrases ready like “Oh, I’m not going to go there!” or “I have my own opinions, but none that I’d air here.”

-If you are trying to curb your own gossip habit, vent to someone outside the workplace, it is healthy let off steam.
+If you are trying to curb your own gossip habit, vent to someone outside the workplace, it is healthy to let off steam.
 You could also start a gratitude journal.
-A study recently published in the Journal of Applied Psychology shows people who spend a few minutes each day writing about things they grateful for, engage in fewer rude, gossiping, and ostracizing behaviors at work.
+A study recently published in the Journal of Applied Psychology shows people who spend a few minutes each day writing about things they are grateful for, engage in fewer rude, gossiping, and ostracizing behaviors at work.